oracle-livelabs/apex/object-storage-workflow/7-download-file/download-file.md

 ## Introduction

-You will get started by creating an autonomous database, collecting user and tenancy OCIDs, and creating a APEX workspace
+In this lab, you will create a new hidden page with a process to download a file from Object Storage.

-Estimated Lab Time: 10 minutes
+Estimated Lab Time: 5 minutes

 [Video Tutorial](youtube:XRwbswu0jEk)

 ## Task 1: Download Script

 1. Create a new blank page

+    ***NOTE: REPLACE SCREENSHOT FOR MODAL PAGE***

     ![Create Blank Page](images/new-blank-page.png)